makovalab-psu/NoiseCancellingRepeatFinder/example/README.md

 nucleotide. x is the sum of mm, i, and d.
 In the example above we see the errors are a little less prevalent in position 0 (lower mRatio, higher x), which might suggest that another motif is be a better match for this query segment (or for parts of it).
+Reporting of these statistics can be disabled by removing "--positionalevents" from the NCRF command line.

 Following the positional alignment stats is a line showing counts of the query "words" the motif was aligned to.
 In this example, the motif was aligned to GGAAT 95 times, GAAT 9 times, and several other words a few times each.
 This suggests that our motif, GGAAT, is the correct motif for this segment.
 If we had a count for some other motif nearly as high as for GGAAT, that would suggest GGAAT wasn't a good match.
+Reporting of these counts can be disabled by removing ncrf_words from the command pipeline.

-(2) False alignments to similar motifs.
+####(2) False alignments to similar motifs.####

 One of the difficulties that arises, because we allow so much noise in the alignments, is a motif will align to segments that are better matches for